SayYoungMan/rust-study/The Book/13. Functional Language Features: Iterators and Closures/README.md

 ### Using Closures that Capture Their Environment

 - Commonly, the closures specified as arguments to iterator adapters will be closures that capture their environment.

+## 13.4.
+Comparing Performance: Loops vs. Iterators

+- The iterators, although a high-level abstraction, get compiled down to roughly the same code as if you'd written the lower-level code yourself.
+- `Unrolling` of loop is an optimization that removes the overhead of the loop controlling code and instead generates repetitive code for each iteration of the loop.